CVS Health tops 3Q expectations, raises 2022 forecast again

 It also provides health insurance for more than 24 million people through its Aetna arm.

+The company now expects adjusted earnings of $8.55 to $8.65 per share for the year, a higher and narrower forecast than it made in August.

-Shares of CVS Health Corp., based in Woonsocket, Rhode Island, climbed about 5% before the opening bell.
+Shares of CVS Health Corp., based in Woonsocket, Rhode Island, climbed nearly 2% before the opening bell.